 adjusts to UP for ten seconds before blanking.
 With all doors locked and the

 landing gear pulled in, the hydraulic system depressurizes automatically.
 In

 case the standard transit time elapses and a gear is not locked up, the EICAS

 displays a caution message.
 Further, the gear position indicator on the EICAS

 changes to an expanded informal format while the affected gear is displayed as

 Landing Gear Extension

-standard transit time.
-Subsequently, the EICAS signal assumes an expanded
+time.
+Subsequently, the EICAS signal assumes an expanded non-formal layout,

-message for the concerned gear displays on the EICAS.
+concerned gear displays on the EICAS.
 If a hydraulically activated door does

-not close after the average transit period, the EICAS
+not close after the average transit period, the EICAS displays an advisory

 Main Gear and Nose Wheel Aft Axle Steering